 The CAEN-configured VNC client uses the graphical desktop sharing system, tunneled though SSH, to connect to the CAEN Linux Login Service and simulate the Linux environment in computer labs.
-The login servers are for interactive use only, and should not be used for CPU-intensive and/or background work.
+These remote access servers are for interactive use only, and should not be used for CPU-intensive and/or background work.
 Refer to the policy on Appropriate Use of the Linux Login Service.

 Using the VNC client on CAEN Lab Computers